A person residing in Alberta may have their name legally changed, under certain conditions.

 Change of Name certificates

-Once your application has been approved and processed, a Change of Name Certificate with the new name is produced for each person whose name has been changed.
+Once your application to legally change a name has been approved and processed, a Legal Change of Name Certificate with the new name is automatically produced for each person whose name has been changed.
 Certificates are mailed to you by regular mail.

 If you surrendered Alberta birth certificates, they will be replaced free of charge showing the new name.